 • after more engaging methodologies (i.e., conjoint, MaxDiff, Gabor Granger, etc.)

-When collecting data internationally, it is very important to be aware of any cultural differences that would impact how an attention check question would be interpreted and answered.
+When collecting data internationally, it is imperative to be aware of any cultural differences that impact how an attention check question would be interpreted and answered.

-Speeders, or respondents who complete surveys in less time than it should if reading all content, are fairly straight forward with regards to quality control measures.
+Speeders, or respondents who complete surveys in less time than they should if reading all content, are relatively straightforward regarding quality control measures.
 How we typically approach this function is by converting survey questions into response equivalent time measures.
 Those measures are added together to come up with an estimated average and minimum respondent survey length.
-One important item to keep in mind is that some questions may not be asked of all respondents, so a minimum survey length must be used for estimation purposes.
+One essential item to keep in mind is that some questions may not be asked of all respondents, so a minimum survey length must be used for estimation purposes.
 Using that minimum, we take 50% of that time and use that as the recommended threshold for removal.

 During the soft launch of a project, we will disable automatic speeder removal, compare the times of those who completed to the threshold and adjust as necessary before full launch.

 Again, when collecting data internationally, different cultures take surveys at different speeds.
-It is important for these projects to be able to institute speeder checks by country.
+These projects must be able to institute speeder checks by country.
 Be sure to rely on the soft launch data to confirm realistic minimum time thresholds.

-For surveys that include questions which prompt the respondent to provide verbose text, we would implement a mechanism which counts both the words and characters of the respondent's answer.
-This is helpful in identifying respondents to review, however does not always allow as a true quality control mechanism and is typically not utilized within an automatic removal algorithm.
-In rare circumstances where we can anticipate a minimum amount of words required, we can use this data point within an automated system.
+For surveys that prompt the respondent to provide lengthy text, we would implement a mechanism that counts both the words and characters of the respondent’s answer.
+This helps identify respondents to review.
+However, it does not always allow a proper quality control mechanism and is typically not utilized within an automatic removal algorithm.
+We can use this data point within an automated system in rare circumstances where we can anticipate a minimum number of words required.

 • how many attributes are being evaluated?